ant-louis/awesome-dense-text-retrieval/summaries/chen2017reading.md

       - All paragraphs shorter than 25 or longer than 1500 characters;
       - Any paragraph that does not contain named entities detected in the question.
     - For every remaining paragraph in each retrieved page, they score all positions that match an answer using unigram and bigram overlap between the question and a 20 token window, keeping up to the top 5 paragraphs with the highest overlaps (if there is no paragraph with non-zero overlap, the example is discarded).

+### 3. Experiments
+- <ins>Finding Relevant Articles</ins>
+  - They examine the performance of their *Document Retriever* module on all the QA datasets.
+  - Specifically, they compute the ratio of questions for which the text span of any of their associated answers appear in at least one the top 5 relevant pages returned by the system.
+  - Results: their simple approach outperforms Wikipedia Search, especially with bigram hashing.
+  - They also compare doing retrieval with Okapi **BM25** or by using **cosine distance** in the word embeddings space (by encoding questions and articles as bag-of-embeddings), both of which they find performed worse.
+- <ins>Reader Evaluation on SQuAD</ins>
+  - Their system (single model) can achieve 70.0% exact match and 79.0% F1 scores on the test set, which surpasses all the published results and can match the top performance on the SQuAD leader board at the time of writing.
+Additionally, they think that their model is conceptually simpler than most of the existing systems.
+  - They also conducted an ablation analysis on the feature vector of paragraph tokens and showed that all the features contribute to the performance of their final system.
+-<ins>Full Wikipedia Question Answering</ins>
+  - They assess the performance of their full system *DrQA* for answering open-domain questions.
+  - They compare three versions of *DrQA* depending on the training sources provided to *Document Reader* (*Document Retriever* remains the same for each case):
+    - SQuAD: A single Document Reader model is trained on the SQuAD training set only and used on all evaluation sets;
+    - Fine-tune: A Document Reader model is pre-trained on SQuAD and then fine-tuned for each dataset independently using its distant supervision (DS) training set;
+    - Multi-task: A single Document Reader model is jointly trained on the SQuAD training set and all the DS sources.
+  - Results:
+    - The single model trained only on SQuAD is outperformed on all four of the datasets by the multitask model that uses distant supervision.
+    - The majority of the improvement from SQuAD to Multitask (DS) however is likely not from task transfer as fine-tuning on each dataset alone using DS also gives improvements, showing that is is the introduction of extra data in the same domain that helps.